the-technat/banana-bread/README.md

 Some specialities on this setup:

 - Only the EKS managed SG is used
-- Cilium in ENI-integrartion mode with kube-proxy replacemement is used
+- Cilium in overlay mode with kube-proxy replacemement is used
 - On cluster-level is designed fully-HA except the NAT gateway (only one for all AZs)

 ## Addons